AverageBeerEnjoyer/cfgparser/README.md

 -   Unknown command (e.g., in an `!include` directive).
 -   Key not found in a section.
 -   Attempting to use the global configuration object before initialization.
+-   Attempting to convert a value to an unsuitable data type.

 ## Dependencies